dineshkummarc/rlayte.github.com/experiments/tdd-presentation/index.md

 ### Emergent design
 + Requirements always change, designing upfront doesn't work
++ Write objects from the outside-in, producing more usable APIs
 + Mock objects as a way to 'discover' interfaces
 + Results in lean code